NFL Most Compelling Pro Sports Competition in North America

 The CFL, being a league of nine teams, is a bit of a special case.
 But with six teams reaching the playoffs, again, the team with the worst record to reach the playoffs is typically sub .500.

 It does happen, on occasion, that a sub .500 NFL team reaches the playoffs.
-This can happen when a “weak” division in one conference gets matched up against a “strong” division in another conference.
+This can happen when a “weak” division in one conference gets matched up against a “strong” division in the other conference.
 A division winner must make the playoffs.
-But certainly, no team would reach the playoffs as a wildcard with a losing record.
+But no team would reach the playoffs as a wildcard with a losing record.

 The problem with baseball’s exclusivity is that a large number of games end up being meaningless from the standpoint of affecting the pennant races.
 With a regular season of 162 games, compared to the NFL’s 16, it’s not hard to see how many meaningless baseball games can take place.

 An argument can be made that one NFL game is as or more important than 10 MLB games or five NHL/NBA games given that those leagues have 82-game regular seasons.